PyAbel/PyAbel/doc/transform_methods/basex.rst

 BASEX
 =====
+.. _basex:

 Introduction
 ------------

 BASEX (Basis set expansion method) transform utilizes well-behaved functions (i.e., functions which have a known analytic Abel inverse) to transform images.
 In the current iteration of PyAbel, these functions (called basis functions) are modified Gaussian-type functions.
-This technique was developed by Dribinski et al [1].
+This technique was developed in 2002 at UCLA by Dribinski, Ossadtchi, Mandelshtam, and Reisler [Dribinski2002]_.

 How it works
 ------------